morpho-org/morpho-blue-bundlers/certora/README.md

 ## Overview

 Bundler methods used during a bundle execution have the `protected` modifier.
 This modifier ensures that:
-- An initiator has been set, and
+- an initiator has been set;
 - the caller is the bundle initiator or the Morpho contract.

 The `Protected.spec` file checks that all bundler functions, except noted exceptions, respect the requirements of the `protected` modifier when an initiator has been set.